Mizzery123/Mini-Project/README.md

 ## Practical Motivation
 Dire consequences of false and dis-information today, especially due to the increase in recent anti-asian hate crimes from Covid-19 due to spread of fake news

-## Problem Formulation & Statement
+## Problem Formulation & Aim
 How can we effectively differentiate between real and fake news using features of the article?
+Which indicator and model is the best for prediction of fake news?

 ## Data Preparation
 #### 1. Data Cleaning